beehive-lab/TornadoVM/README.md

 #### B) Using Docker

 _We have tested our docker images for CentOS >= 7.4 and Ubuntu >= 16.04._
-We currently have two docker images:
+We currently have docker images for NVIDIA and Intel Integrated GPUs using OpenJDK 8 and GraalVM for JDK 8 and 11:
 * TornadoVM docker image for NVIDIA GPUs
 * TornadoVM docker image for Intel Integrated Graphics